Rust-Sol-Dev/casino-backend/README.md

-# adashufflecom Gambling Website v2
+# Cardano Gambling Website v2

-adashufflecom website uses MERN-stack and provides a JSON REST API for clients.
+This uses MERN-stack and provides a JSON REST API for clients.

 ## How to compile and run